elsiedown/sei-project-4-he/README.md

   * Send requests to other users to swap their property
   * Ability to leave reviews, add to favourites
   * Ability to follow other users
-  * User profile - with panel to manage requests as well as created.
-Properties
+  * User profile - with panel to manage requests as well as created properties
   * View the other user profile

 ## The Site: